freenas/freenas-docs/userguide/jails.rst

    +--------------+------------------------------------------------------------+

+.. note:: The |ui-options| menu is jail state sensitive.
+This means menu
+          entries change depending on the jail state.
+For example, a stopped jail does not have a Stop option and cannot be accessed via Shell.
+These options are not available when a jail is stopped.

-.. note:: To modify the IP address information for a jail, use
+.. note:: Modify the IP address information for a jail by using
           |ui-options| :guilabel:`Edit` instead of issuing the networking
           commands directly from the command line of the jail.
-This ensures the changes will survive a jail or %brand% reboot.
+This ensures the changes survive a jail or %brand% reboot.

-.. warning:: Back up data and programs in a jail **before** clicking delete.
+.. warning:: Back up data and programs in a jail **before** clicking
+             delete.
 There is no way to recover the contents of a jail *after* deletion.

 .. index:: Accessing a Jail Using SSH, SSH